-Most of the Collection is currently in storage until a new permanent home is located for the Museum, although you will see many in Evergreen and Quaker Houses as well as the ever-changing exhibits on display.
+Most of the artifact Collection is currently in storage until additional exhibit space is located for the Museum, although you will see many in Evergreen and Quaker Houses as well as in the ever-changing exhibits on display.

 The Photographic Collection